-This means that a noise reduction from 70 to 69 dB should be valued higher than one from 55 to 54 dB, because the reduction in the number of highly annoyed people is higher at higher noise levels (steeper slope).
-Norwegian authorities use €1,548 per highly annoyed person per year in 2011 values.
+This means that a noise reduction from 70 to 69dB should be valued higher than one from 55 to 54dB, because the reduction in the number of highly annoyed people is greater at higher noise levels (steeper slope).
+Norwegian authorities use \in 1,548 per highly annoyed person per year in 2011 values.
 The number of highly annoyed persons is calculated with the VSTØY programme [85].
-When using other calculation tools, the valuation is based on decibels, and a value of €34.30 per person per dB per year is used (2011 value).
+When using other calculation tools, the valuation is based on dB, and a value of \in 34.30 per person per dB per year is used (2011 value).

-It is not only the steepness of the slope that matters, but also the number of people who benefit.
+However, it is not only the steepness of the slope that matters, but also the number of people who benefit.
 Most people live in dwellings with low noise levels.
-This means that noise reductions at lower noise levels often benefit more people (see Figure B.2).
+This means that noise reductions at lower noise levels often benefit more people (refer to Figure B.2).

 An annoyance score for each degree of annoyance can be determined from the number of scale points.
 The scale points are translated into a number between 0 and 100.
-One can then use linear regression to estimate the average annoyance score for a given noise level (see Figure B.3).
+One can then use linear regression to estimate the average annoyance score for a given noise level (refer to Figure B.3).